LorneWhiteway/lfi_project/README.md

 6. make
 7. make install

-Then create the module file for this installation.
-To do this:
-1. Copy the module file '3.3.1' from '...(project directory)/hypatia/modulefiles/fftw/' to '~/privatemodules/pkdgrav3/fftw/'

 ### Working with python on hypatia
 To set up a virtual Python environment in the subdirectory `env` of the project directory: